sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Event exporting

 #### requirements
-- Telemetryt container receives all locally raised events.
+- Telemetry container receives all locally raised events.
 - Telemetry container supports exporting all the locally raised events to one or more external clients.
 - RFE: When restarted, ensure to provide the latest on all events that were missed during downtime.
 - Supports a max perf rate of 10K events per second.